Iljaaa/machete/README.md

 Methods isValid() and isAttributeValid() always return false before you call validate() method

 ----------------------

 To do:
-- manual use
-  - date & datetime
-  - in
-- getters in regex rule
+- test in rule with \Traversable
+- id? unsigned int
 - array
 - associated array
 - array of accosted arrays
+- additional options in self rules
+- think about split int and float on different validators vis its works with different types
 - think about static cache of fields validation state in validator for speed up